saleor/storefront/README.md

 [The command will boot up 4 applications running on different ports](./docs/development.md#ports).

 Read more about development in [docs/development.md](./docs/development.md).

+If you have any issues with setting up the app please refer to our [FAQ](./docs/faq.md)

 ## Payment gateways